top of page

 That evening, I joined my husband and in-laws for supper in the rickety Georgetown Federalist-era firetrap where they were staying and began to recount my adventures, “… and then she asked if she could come to me and said the strangest thing: Olive sends her greetings.
 She says that an important anniversary just passed.
 I don’t know an Olive or an anniversary.”

-My mother-in-law’s face went ashen as my father-in-law put down his
+My mother-in-law’s face went ashen as my father-in-law put down his fork and stared down at his plate.

 “Olive?” my husband piped up.
 “What an odd name.
 Do you know an Olive?” he asked.